-Group Replication is versioned according to the server version which the plugin was bundled with, for example if a member is running MySQL 5.7.19 then that is the version of the plugin.
-This version number is critical when upgrading a group, and specifically at the time of joining members to a group.
-See Section 2.1.1, “Which MySQL Version and Distribution to Install”.
+Group Replication is versioned according to the MySQL Server version that the Group Replication plugin was bundled with.
+For example, if a member is running MySQL 5.7.26 then that is the version of the Group Replication plugin.
+To check the version of MySQL Server on a group member issue:

 SELECT MEMBER_HOST,MEMBER_PORT,MEMBER_VERSION FROM performance_schema.replication_group_members; +-------------+-------------+----------------+ | member_host | member_port | member_version | +-------------+-------------+----------------+ | example.com | 3306 | 8.0.13 | +-------------+-------------+----------------+